Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Overview of the Autoscheduler

-\section{Hierarchically Sampling the Search Space}
+\subsection{Hierarchically Sampling the Search Space}

 The space of options we want to consider is too large to feasibly explore and evaluate in its entirety.
 How can we efficiently explore the space without featurizing and evaluating the cost model for all the possible states?
-Our key idea is that the search space can be partitioned into buckets based on \emph{structural similarity}, and it is sufficient to randomly select candidates from within each group as \emph{representatives} to be featurized and evaluated by the cost model (Figure \ref{fig:hierarchical-sampling}).
+Our key idea is that the search space can be partitioned into buckets based on \emph{structural similarity}, and it is sufficient to randomly select candidates from within each as \emph{representatives} to be featurized and evaluated by the cost model (Figure \ref{fig:hierarchical-sampling}).
 Intuitively, the representatives chosen from each group should give some sense of the expected performance of the group as a whole i.e. the expected performance of a schedule with that same structural layout.
 This approach stratifies the search space based on fundamental structural changes to the program's schedule.

-We compute the hash of each option up to a given depth (Figure \ref{fig:structural-hash}), where the depth considered increases as the search process continues \cite{Adams2019} (Section \ref{sec:beam-search-passes}).
+We compute the hash of each option up to a given depth (\figref{fig:structural-hash}), where the depth considered increases as the search process continues \cite{Adams2019} (\secref{sec:beam-search-passes}).
 For example, all options that have the same functions computed in their own kernels will have the same hash at depth 0, regardless of which other computations are fused into their kernels.
 But those same schedules may have different hash values at depth 1 if they have different computations at their block levels.
 At greater depth values, the hash function will take into account more levels of fusion: it becomes more fine grained and more buckets result.
 Intuitively, this allows us to control the amount of variation amongst the options in each bucket: low depth values mean few buckets where the options may only share coarse structural similarity and greater depth values mean many buckets where the options share more fine grained structural similarity.
+We use this to create a \emph{hierarchical} sampling process.
+Early on in the search, low depth values help to identify promising coarse grained structure (the compute locations for each stage of the pipeline) for candidate schedules.
+Then later in the search, higher depth values help to refine these coarse grained structures (the actual tile sizes to use at increasing depths).